petartotev/PT_Demo_NET_Kubernetes/README.md

 ```
 helm repo remove prometheus-community
 helm repo remove grafana
+helm repo remove bitnami
 ```

 Output:
 ```
 "prometheus-community" has been removed from your repositories
 "grafana" has been removed from your repositories
+"bitnami" has been removed from your repositories
 ```

 ## Commands